Skip to main content Skip to navigation

 PSYCH 595: Clinical Internship in Psychology

-Note: You will enroll in two credits of PSCYH 595 during the summer session prior to the start of the internship year.
-Due to limitations on tuition waivers in the summer, you will probably have to pay for these credits.
-To reduce the number of credits required and for which you must pay over the internship year, a grade of X will be assigned for the course for that initial summer until you complete the internship.
-You should file the internship leave approval form the semester before leaving for internship http://gradschool.wsu.edu/facultystaff-resources/18-2/.
-Enrolling in the summer and completing the leave form will allow you to waive student service fees during the year you are on internship.
+Note: You will enroll in two credits of PSYCH 595 during the spring semester prior to the start of the internship year.
+To reduce the number of credits required and for which you must pay over the internship year, a grade of X will be assigned for the course until you complete the internship.
+You should file the internship leave approval form the semester before leaving for internship http://gradschool.wsu.edu/facultystaff- resources/18-2/.
+Enrolling in the spring and completing the leave form will allow you to waive student service fees during the year you are on internship.
 Once internship is successfully completed, a change of grade form will be submitted to change the PSYCH 595 grade from X to S (satisfactory, or pass).